 College Graduates Interested in Public Health

-Public Health is an interdisciplinary field of study and practice with two primary goals – the prevention of illness, disease, and injury; and the promotion and protection of human health.
-In achieving these goals, public health emphasizes social justice, supports human rights, and respects the dignity of individuals and the integrity of communities.
+Public health is an interdisciplinary field of study and practice with two primary goals: (1) the prevention of illness, disease, and injury; and (2) the promotion and protection of human health.
+In achieving these goals, public health emphasizes social justice, supports human rights and respects the dignity of individuals and the integrity of communities.

-Public health professionals perform these tasks in state and local health departments, community health centers and hospitals, non-governmental health organizations (NGOs), schools and universities, professional health agencies, health insurance companies, and businesses.
+Public health professionals perform these tasks in local, state and federal health agencies, community health centers and hospitals, non-governmental health organizations (NGOs), schools and universities, professional health agencies, health insurance companies and businesses.

 The nationally recognized Council on Linkages Between Academia and Public Health Practice (Council on Linkages) developed Core Public Health Competencies which represent the essential knowledge and skills needed in public health practice, education and research.
 The JCPH MPH program adopted these competencies to guide curriculum development and assess student learning.
 Every course in the program links these competencies to graded assignments allowing students to track their progress.
 LEARN MORE